There are many very fine museums in Zagreb – so much so, that we’ve decided to give them their own page. Read on below for some of our top picks.

 Website: www.zagreb80.com

 A very fun trip back in time to 1980s Yugoslavia in this museum, set in a flat with different rooms furnished with all manner of items from that decade.
 The museum is fully interactive so you can have a play around with everything – you can even have a go dressing up in some 80s outfits!
-Find our more on our review of the Zagreb 80s Museum.
+Find out more in our review of the Zagreb 80s Museum.

 Museum of Illusions